 Consider the target audience for each treatment

-The typical patient for each treatment is often very different.
-For example an implant patient and an invisalign patient are generally going to have a different demographic and psychographic profile.
+The typical patient for each treatment often varies considerably.
+For example, an implant patient and an Invisalign patient are generally going to have a different demographic and psychographic profile.

-With Facebook ads it is possible to target patients by demographics, such as age, gender, and language etc. You can also target patients based on psychographics.
-These are attitudes, interests, and opinions, such as an interest in beauty products, celebrities they like, etc.
+With Facebook ads it is possible to target patients by demographics, such as age, gender, and language, and so on.
+You can also target patients based on psychographics.
+These are attitudes, interests and opinions, such as an interest in beauty products, celebrities and so on.

 Consider the places where your ad is shown